MikeyUsersREC/TakeABreak/README.md

 You might ask "why breakfast"?
 Well, you can't exactly surf the internet on an empty stomach, and I think it fits quite well.

+# Public Release
+I have sent a request to publish this on the Chrome Web Store.
+It is currently awaiting review.
+If you'd like to install this extension, follow the Installation instructions below!
+I assure you it's worth it!

 # Images
 <img src="metadata/attachments/brave.jpg">